IRCAD-IHU/sight-doc/Installation/src/LinuxInstall.rst

 If you plan to build extra dependencies, the VLC libraries are also needed, regarding to streaming capabilities, and thus the packages: ``libvlc-dev``, ``libvlccore-dev`` and ``vlc-nox``, are required.

-Finally, please note that we provide Dockerfile at this `link <https://github.com/fw4spl-org/docker-fw4spl-deps>`_.
-You can have a look at the Dockerfile to get the precise list of commands needed to install dependencies.

 .. include:: CommonDeps.rst

 Build
 ~~~~~~~~~

-Now you can compile the FW4SPL dependencies with make in the console, it will automatically download, build and install each dependency.
+Now you can compile the Sight dependencies with make in the console, it will automatically download, build and install each dependency.

 .. code:: bash